hungry-bogart/noisechatter/README.md

 -  Join the Noisebridge BBS at <a href="noisebridgebbs.duckdns.org/vtx.html" target=_blank> this link via websockets!</a>
 -  Using a terminal client like Netrunner, connect with us at noisebridgebbs.duckdns.org:8888 via telnet.
 -  Also, checkout our Moebius server at noisebridgebbs.duckdns.org:8000 where you can draw ANSI art with us!
--  Detailed connection instructions for our BBS are located on our main page wiki under the BBS channel.
+-  Detailed connection instructions for our BBS are located on our main page wiki under the <a href="https://www.noisebridge.net/wiki/BBS" target=_blank>BBS channel.</a>